 We will deliver diversity & inclusivity across organisations by addressing, in the first instance the gender imbalance that exists in Northern Ireland.

-Diversity Mark NI was founded in 2016 by Women in Business NI after they launched their first manifesto with one of the four main pillars being Diversity.
-The Diversity Charter Mark, the first of its kind was developed by Women in Business, Queen’s University Belfast, the Northern Ireland Civil Service, Gilbert-Ash and Allstate NI and launched in September 2017.
+Diversity Mark NI was founded in 2016 by Women in Business NI after they launched their first manifesto with one of their four main pillars being Diversity.
+The Diversity Mark, the first of its kind was developed by Women in Business NI, Queen’s University Belfast, the Northern Ireland Civil Service, Gilbert-Ash and Allstate NI and launched in September 2017.

-The successful launch resulted in many local businesses applying for membership with eleven receiving Bronze Charter Mark Awards at the first Diversity Mark Awards lunch in May 2018.
+The successful launch resulted in many local businesses signing up to be a signatory with eleven receiving the Bronze Accreditation at the first Diversity Mark Awards lunch in May 2018.

-Two years after the launch over seventy companies from all sectors have become signatories of the Charter with many having achieved the Bronze Award.
-In June 2020 Allstate NI were the first company to be awarded the Silver Award.
+Two years after the launch over seventy companies from all sectors have become signatories of the Charter with many having achieved the Bronze Accreditation.
+In June 2020 Allstate NI were the first company to be awarded the Silver Diversity Mark.

-Christine White was appointed as Head of Business in August 2018 and has since built relationships with many organisations resulting in a large community of members keen to learn and share best practice.
-Christine brings a wealth of experience to Diversity Mark NI having spent twenty years as a top performer in large corporate organisations and she is keen to make a difference to the Northern Ireland economy by working with members on their journey to build inclusive workplace environments.
+Christine White joined DMNI as Head of Business in August 2018 when the organisation had 15 signatories and she has since built relationships with many organisations resulting in a large community working towards achieving, and maintaining the Diversity Mark.
+Christine brings a wealth of experience to Diversity Mark NI having spent twenty years as a top performer in large corporate organisations and she is keen to make a difference to the Northern Ireland economy by working with signatories on their journey to build inclusive workplace environments.